 The GHI, which was released on Tuesday, noted that “India suffers from a level of hunger that is serious”.

-The country has gained a position compared to previous year (103).
-But it is hardly a reason for consolation, as, in 2017, India was placed 100th.
+While the country has improved its position from the previous year (103), its hardly a reason for consolation as in 2017, India was placed 100th.

 Because of its large population, India’s GHI indicator values have an outsized impact on the indicator values for the region, the report noted.
 "India’s child wasting rate is extremely high at 20.8 per cent—the highest wasting rate of any country in this report for which data or estimates were available.”

-The GHI acknowledged Prime Minister Narendra Modi's 'Clean India' campaign and his attempts to end open defecation, but noted that “even with new latrine construction, however, open defecation is still practiced”.
-It pointed out that the situation jeopardises the health of people, especially the children, as “their ability to absorb nutrients is compromised”.
+The GHI acknowledged Prime Minister Narendra Modi's 'Clean India' campaign and his attempts to end open defecation, but noted that “even with new latrine construction, however, open defecation is still practiced.”
+It pointed out that the situation jeopardizes the health of people, especially the children, as “their ability to absorb nutrients is compromised.”

 It is “designed to comprehensively measure and track hunger at global, regional, and national levels” with the intention of creating awareness and understanding about the "struggle against hunger, provide a way to compare levels of hunger between countries and regions, and call attention to those areas of the world where hunger levels are highest and where the need for additional efforts to eliminate hunger is greatest," according to the GHI website.

-The result, which comes days ahead of the assembly elections in Maharashtra and Haryana, might cause some embarrassment for the ruling BJP.
+The result, coming in the wake of assembly elections in Maharashtra and Haryana, might cause some embarrassment for the ruling BJP as the government has been on the denial about economic slowdown.

 Welthungerhilfe is a not-for-profit group and Concern Worldwide works towards improving lives of poor people.